runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 Required changes (Swift):
 - Serialize must use wire names from the new registry.
-- Deserialize must treat header name as a wire name and dispatch accordingly:
+- Deserialize must treat header name as a wire name and dispatch accordingly (no heuristic fallbacks):
-  - For primitives: decode by fixed wire names table.
+  - For primitives: decode by fixed wire names table; unknown wire names error.
   - For `bytes`: CBOR byte string.
-  - For containers/json: construct lazy structures and use wire‑name keyed JSON converters.
+  - For `json`: CBOR `serde_json::Value` equivalent.
+  - For containers: parse parameterized names strictly:
+    - `list<any>` / `map<string,any>`: CBOR collection of ArcValue/AnyValue entries.
+    - `list<ElemWire>` / `map<string,ElemWire>`: CBOR collection of plain `T` or CBOR byte‑strings per element when element‑level encryption is present (see §8/§9).
+Any mismatch must error.
 - Remove all heuristics using Swift display type names.

 ---